svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/configure-the-peer-crawler.md

 # Configure the Peer Crawler

-By default, [`rippled` servers](the-rippled-server.html) provide statistics publicly to anyone who asks using the [peer crawler API](peer-crawler.html), to make it easier to track the health and topology of [the SGY Ledger's peer-to-peer network](consensus-network.html).
+By default, [`rippled` servers](the-rippled-server.html) provide statistics publicly to anyone who asks using the [peer crawler API](peer-crawler.html), to make it easier to track the health and topology of [the RCP Ledger's peer-to-peer network](consensus-network.html).
 You can configure your server to provide more or less information, or to reject peer crawler requests entirely.
 [New in: rippled 1.2.0][]

 This document contains steps for two options: